shravaniishinde/Twiiter-Sentiment-Analysis-using-ML/README.md

 # Twitter-Sentiment-Analysis-using-ML
 #Shravani Shinde

 The goal of this project is to perform sentiment analysis on a dataset imported from Kaggle, which contains 1.6 million tweets labelled as positive or negative.
-The aim is to provide insights into public sentiments expresseed on Twitter.
+The aim is to provide insights into public sentiments expressed on Twitter.

 Overview:
 - Cleaning and preprocessing the raw data tweets